 Before you move further, you need to make whether your loved one does not pick the skin around the face or the genital region.
-Applying Garlic paste near sensitive area might give a burning sensation and make matters worse, but if applied on back, thighs, legs, hands, etc, can cure cuts and bruises in a few days.
+Applying Garlic paste near a sensitive area might give a burning sensation and make matters worse, but if applied on the back, thighs, legs, hands, etc, can cure cuts and bruises in a few days.
 Plus, there are no side effects.
 It’s an all-natural remedy for skin picking.

 4. Apply a topical ointment

 Not everyone likes homemade herbal products.
 And not every skin picking wound gets healed with herbal products.
 Particularly, if your loved one has a wound that is been picked several times before and is now infected with bacteria and fungi.
 I have dealt with a Dementia patient before, I know how difficult the situation can get.

 I would recommend you to purchase an over-the-counter topical corticosteroid ointment.
 Aquaphor and Neosporin are two popular ones and are available at almost every drug store.
 Neosporin is a generic name for creams that kill bacteria.

 5. Virgin Coconut oil (VCO)

 Last but not least, this tropical tree is known to be one of the most resourceful plants on the planet.
 People in South East Asia have been using Coconut Oil as a natural disinfectant; or the treatment of dermal infections.
 You can get virgin Coconut oil at your nearest grocery store.

 This is how applying slightly heated Virgin Coconut oil can help a Dementia patient with skin picking problem: There is a structural protein called “collagen” present in the extracellular space in the various connective tissues in the body.
 This protein is responsible to make our skin appear plump and youthful(in both men and women).